aaronli39/minimalist_flask_app/README.md

 * `. ~/venv/bin/activate` activates the virtual environment
 * `pip install wheel` installs wheel
 * `pip install Flask` installs Flask.
 You would pip install any other required packages: such as requests, etc
 * Now, you can go into this cloned repository, and run `python app.py` which will run the app on the local server and you can see the debugging. `python3 app.py` may be needed if the first command doesnt work.
+These commands must be used to run the Flask app, instead of `flask run` which would require environmental variables.